henri-hatch/WrittenRPGGame/README.md

 # WrittenRPGGame
-A console, in-text game written by Henri Hatch in C#.
+A console, in-text game written by Henri Hatch and David Proebstle in C#.